hassanali1228/hassan/_posts/2024-01-15-why-immutable.md

 Referring back to immutability in programming, immutability enables *referential transparency* (fxn `y` always returns `z` for input: `x`) as the value the variable `x` refers to never changes.
 This in turn enables pure functions (*and by extension, functional programming*).

 In IaC, we see that immutable deployments ensure everything is constant for a deployment ***state***.
-We can refer to this ***state*** by it's release version (or `hash`).
+We can refer to this ***state*** by its release version (or `hash`).
 Knowing what immutability allows us to do, we can extend beyond just *immutability in infrastruture*.
 What if we tracked the inputs and outputs for each deployment process?
 We now enable [local reasoning](https://degoes.net/articles/fp-glossary), where inferring the correctness of the system is not dependent on *prior states* or *all inputs*.
 This translates to being able to pin down what file is exactly responsible for an issue in your deployment (solving by elimination is now feasible 😧).
-Tracking inputs in IaC becomes relatively easy when we use config files to store everything, and use tools like [pantsbuild](https://www.pantsbuild.org/) that leverage functional programming standards, transitive dependencees, and such.
+Tracking inputs in IaC becomes relatively easy when we use config files to store everything and use tools like [pantsbuild](https://www.pantsbuild.org/) that leverage functional programming standards, transitive dependencies, and such.

 ### Why?